How votes are counted in a local government election

 Initial counts

-After the close of voting on election night, polling place managers and the returning officer will endeavour to complete the following initial counts for polling places and pre-polls (but not for declaration votes):
+After the close of voting on election night, we will endeavour to complete the initial counts for polling places, some pre-polls and some postal (but not for other declaration votes) as follows:

-• Initial count of ballot papers for mayor (where applicable), sorting and counting the ballot papers according to the first preference for each candidate and
+- initial count of ballot papers for mayor (where applicable), sorting and counting the ballot papers according to the first preference for each candidate and the informals

-• initial count of ballot papers for all councillor positions, sorting and counting the ballot papers according to the first preference for each candidate, and where applicable, the first preference votes for each group marked in its group voting square.
+- initial count of ballot papers for councillor, sorting and counting the ballot papers according to the first preference for the groups or candidates (as applicable) and the informals.

-In the week following election day, the returning officer will complete:
+In the two weeks following election day, counts will continue as follows:

-• the initial count of declaration votes (which includes postal votes)
+- the initial count of declaration votes (which includes the remainder of postal votes)

 Check counts